 - Install and properly secure all shields and guards before operating.
-Use hitch pin with a mechanical locking device. - 3.
-Have a first-aid kit available for use should the need arise and know how to use it. - 4.
-Have a fire extinguisher available for use should the need arise and know how to use it.
+Use hitch pin with a mechanical locking device.

+- Have a first-aid kit available for use should the need arise and know how to use it.

+- 4. Have a fire extinguisher available for use should the need arise and know how to use it.

+- Wear appropriate protective gear.
+This list includes but is not limited to:

 - A hard hat

 - Protective shoes with slip resistant soles

 - Protective glasses or goggles

 - Heavy gloves

 - Wet weather gear

 - Hearing protection

 - Respirator or filter mask

 - 6. Clear the area of people, especially small children, and remove foreign objects from the machine before starting and operating.

 - 7. Do not allow riders.

 - Stop tractor engine, set park brake, remove ignition key and wait for all moving parts to stop before servicing, adjusting, repairing or unplugging.

 - 9. Review safety related items with all operators annually.